Agile Workforce Design: Optimising Your Dental & Medical Office for Comfort and Function

-If you’re designing an office in 2019, you want to know how to maximise the benefit you receive from your work and business space.
-This means tuning into the must-know office fitout trends that you for this year.
+If you’re designing an office in 2019, you will need to know how to maximise the benefits you receive from your work and business space.
+This means tuning into the must-know office fitout trends for this year.

-Young people who are entering the workplace now or who are new to it – Generations Y (Millennials) and Z – are also bringing fresh new ways of working.
+In this modern era of agile working, flexibility and originality are demanded in the workplace, as these spaces shift to accommodate new ways of thinking, working and being.
+The younger generation who are entering the workplace now or who are new to it – Gen Y (Millennials) and Z – are also bringing fresh new ways of working.

-It’s also about making the most of new technologies in a day and age where wireless is standard and we are not tied to the nearest power point.
+Agile working is also about the ability to connect quickly in any location.
+This means out with the old – claustrophobic cubicles or rows upon rows of identical desks – and in with the new – flexible spaces, pods for privacy and open areas where your employees can mingle and exchange ideas.
+It’s also about making the most of new technologies in a day and age where wireless is standard and we are not tied to the nearest power outlet.

-No one wants to work surrounded by walls, so ditch any ideas about rows of rigid cubicles and instead think about installing pods in your office.
-These are soundproofed, self-contained spaces that accommodate one or two, or maybe a few more, workers on a non-permanent basis.
-When you need to complete a task in private or conduct a private one-to-one meeting, simply hop in the pod.
-The beauty of them is that they are flexible in their configuration and can be moved around, so you aren’t stuck with a fixed design.
+No one wants to work in an uninspiring area, so ditch any ideas about a boring office with 4 walls, instead think about installing a consult booth in your practice.
+These are soundproofed, self-contained spaces that accommodate one or two, or maybe a few people.
+When you need to complete a task in private or conduct a private one-to-one meeting, simply use the booth.
+The beauty of some booths are that they are flexible in their configuration and can be moved around, so you aren’t stuck with a fixed design.

-These are perfect for a break from work or for informal meetings.
-These spaces should suggest, comfort, ease and a feeling of relaxation, so think about adding sofas and comfy chairs, or maybe a kitchen area or drinks machine to encourage your workforce to take time out, and so increase their overall productivity.
+If the space is adequate enough to fit in a large staff room, the answer is do it.
+Large staff rooms or in the Agile language “chill-out and relaxation area’s” are perfect for a break from work or for informal meetings.
+These spaces should suggest comfort, ease and a feeling of relaxation, so think about adding sofas and comfy chairs, a kitchen area with a fridge and even hanging up a dart board, this to encourage your workforce to take time out, and so increase their overall productivity.

 A natural environment

-Nowadays, we are all well aware of the benefits of bringing nature into the office.
+Nowadays, we are all well aware of the benefits of bringing nature into the design.
 When you’re designing a space, think about how you can maximise natural light and minimise obstructions such as light-blocking blinds or curtains.
-There are a whole range of alternatives out there for etched or patterned glass to promote privacy and separation that allow natural light to flood your workplace and boost its feel-good factor.
+There is a whole range of alternatives out there for etched or patterned glass to promote privacy and separation that allow natural light to flood to your workplace and boost its feel-good factor.

 Greenery immediately gives your workspace an appealing, cared-for and homely look, cleaning the air and stimulating creativity.
 Add hardy indoor plants such as the peace lily (spathiphyllum), mother-in-law’s tongue (sansevieria) or yucca (yucca elephantipes) which require minimum maintenance, or add an eye-catching display of hanging plants to catch on to the latest trend of vertical gardens.

-Particularly if you are in the medical or dental field, giving your clients an enhanced experience in the waiting room is key.
-The first rule of maximising your space is do your research.
+Being in the medical or dental field, giving your clients an enhanced experience in the waiting room is key.
+The first rule of maximising your space is to do your research.
 What kind of interests do your clients have?
 If your practice is in a well-heeled area, you may find that your core client group is into health-enhancing activities such as yoga.
 Why not offer them a stretching area instead of hard seating?
 You can add to the ambience by playing meditative music and offering herbal teas, fresh fruit and water.

-It follows that if your clientele are young females, influenced by style and beauty, you can tailor your space to their needs.
-Have up-to-date glossy magazines artfully arranged, offer a beauty counter, some bright, appealing spaces perfect for selfies to share on social media (and get you exposure) and elegant mirrors.
+It follows that if your clientele consists mostly of young females, influenced by style and beauty, you can tailor your space to their needs.
+Have up-to-date glossy magazines artfully arranged, offer a beauty refresh counter, an elegant feel and appealing spaceperfect for selfies to share on social media.

-This is true for both your employees and clients.
-None of us can live without connectivity these days, so both groups will appreciate easily accessible free wifi and plenty of charging stations.
+This is true for both your employees and patients.
+None of us can live without connectivity these days, so both groups will appreciate easily accessible free Wi-Fi and plenty of charging stations.

-For clients attending appointments, you must remember that they are taking valuable time away from work to visit you.
+For patients attending appointments, it’s good to remember that they are taking valuable time away from work to visit you.
 Offer them an environment where they can get on with their work while waiting, with quiet areas where they can get their laptop out or make a few calls.
 This gives the message that you appreciate how important their time is, and are committed to providing what they need.